christianh814/notes/documents/ipa_notes.md

 root@ipa2# ipa-client-install --force-ntpd
 ```

-Then "promote" it as a replica/server
+Then "promote" it as a replica/server (make sure the forward/reverse dns for the host is in place)

 ```
 root@ipa2# ipa-replica-install --setup-dns --setup-ca --forwarder 8.8.8.8 --forwarder 8.8.4.4